microsoft/win32-app-isolation/docs/profiler/application-capability-profiler.md

 ![image](https://github.com/microsoft/win32-app-isolation/blob/main/docs/profiler/images/acp-doc-get-profilingresults-output.png)

-    TestAppSilo-AppXManifest.xml will be edited to include the identified capabilities.

 ## Profiling step 5: repackaging

 1. Include the newly identified capabilities in the target application package manifest (Get-ProfilingResults will edit the manifest directly if provided).